janghyunnoh/scCap/README.md

 bash ./tutorial/run_tutorial.sh
 ```
 > **Tip:**
-> You can edit parameters such as GPU_ID, directory paths, or number of folds inside the run_tutorial.sh file.
+> You can edit parameters such as `GPU_ID`, directory paths, or the number of folds inside the `run_tutorial.sh` file if needed.

 ## 2. Preprocessing